guillaumebrunerie/Chromiarch-OS/README.md

 When you buy a Chromebook, it is in release mode.
 This means that you don’t have access to a shell, that your root filesystem (the /) is mounted read-only and cryptographically signed by Google.
-So even if you find a way to have a shell and find a way to modify something, you will not be able to sign your changes (unless you have Google’s private key) and your computer will not boot anymore.
-This mode is intended for normal people using Chrome OS normally, this make viruses very difficult to do.
+So even if you find a way to have a shell and find a way to modify something, your computer will not boot anymore (unless you also have Google’s private key).
+This mode is intended for normal people using Chrome OS normally, to make viruses very difficult to do.

 As you can guess, there is another mode (called developer mode) which will allow you to disable those protections.
-You can switch to dev mode with the dev mode switch present on your device (for the Samsung Chromebook, a photo is available on [this page](TODO)).
+You can switch to dev mode with the dev mode switch present on your device (for the Samsung Chromebook, a photo is available [here](TODO)).

 Shut down your computer, flip the dev mode switch and boot your computer.
 You will see a screen with a sad computer asking you to press space because Chrome OS is broken.
 This is a lie!
-Chrome OS is not broken, and you have to press Ctrl + D to boot Chrome OS (you will need to do this every time your computer will boot, this is the drawback of dev mode).
+Chrome OS is not broken, you just have to press Ctrl + D to boot Chrome OS (you will need to do this every time your computer will boot, this is the drawback of dev mode).
 This screen is intended to normal users having accidentally flipped the dev mode switch.
-Such a user will most likely either switch off the dev mode switch, run recovery mode or call technical support, so will not run a potentially unsecure operating system.
+Such a user will most likely either switch off the dev mode switch, run recovery mode or call technical support, so will not run a potentially insecure operating system.

 During the first boot in dev mode, Chrome OS will slowly erase the stateful partition (more on partitions later) so you will have to wait 5 / 10 minutes.
-You will lose everything that was there: last open tabs, downloaded files, offlineness of offline-capable apps, cookies, remembered users and Wi-Fi networks, etc. You will not lose your data which is in the cloud of course, that’s the whole point of Chrome OS.
+You will lose everything that was there: list of last open tabs, downloaded files, offlineness of offline-capable apps, cookies, remembered users and Wi-Fi networks, etc. You will not lose your data which is in the cloud of course, that’s the whole point of Chrome OS.

 You should now be in Chrome OS with the dev mode switch on.
-You have now access to tty2 (with Ctrl + Alt + ->, because -> = F2), you have the kernel messages on tty8, and you can have a graphical terminal emulator: press Ctrl + Alt + T to open crosh and use the "shell" command.
+You have now access to a full screen console in tty2 (with Ctrl + Alt + ->, because -> = F2), you have the kernel messages on tty8 (F8 = mute), and you can have a graphical terminal emulator: press Ctrl + Alt + T to open crosh and use the "shell" command.
 You can either connect as root or connect as chronos and use "sudo".
-But / is still mounted read-only and verification of cryptographic signatures is still active.
+But for now / is still mounted read-only and verification of cryptographic signatures is still active.

 Partitions
 ----------